 - 1. In compliance with the competences and criteria established by the Statute and Regulations detailed in art.
 2, the body responsible for the degree course is the Department of Industrial and Information Engineering that has delegated the Faculty of Engineering the responsibility for didactic co-ordination, pursuant to art.
 25 and 26 of the Statute.
-The Information Engineering Teaching Council, hereafter referred to as 'Teaching Council', is responsible for the didactic and organisational co-ordination of the degree course, in compliance with the Department and Faculty competences and indications mentioned above, with particular reference to that detailed in art.4 regarding the composition and functioning of Teaching Councils. - 2.
-The Faculty president, Department Director, President of the Teaching Council, the degree course co-ordinator, the composition of the Quality Supervision Board and the composition of the Review Commission, are indicated on the Faculty of Engineering website (http://webing.unipv.eu/governance/).
+The Information Engineering Academic Advisory Board, hereafter referred to as 'Board', is responsible for the didactic and organisational co-ordination of the degree course, in compliance with the Department and Faculty competences and indications mentioned above, with particular reference to that detailed in art.4 regarding the composition and functioning of Academic Advisory Board. - 2.
+The Faculty president, Department Director, President of the Academic Advisory Board, the degree course co-ordinator, the list of members of the Quality Supervision Board and the list of members of the Review Commission, are published on the Faculty of Engineering website (http://webing.unipv.eu/governance/).